ibm-cloud-docs/Cloudant/api/cloudant_query.md

 ## Pagination

-Cloudant uses Mango queries to support pagination via the bookmark field.
-Every `_find` response contains a bookmark - a token that
-Cloudant uses to determine where to resume from when subsequent queries are made.
+Cloudant query supports pagination via the bookmark field.
+Every `_find` response contains a bookmark - a token that Cloudant uses to determine where to resume from when subsequent queries are made.
 To get the next set of query results, add the bookmark that was received in the previous response to your next request.
 Remember to keep the selector the same, otherwise you will receive unexpected results.
 To paginate backwards, you can use a previous